JagCesar/node-api/Readme.md

 # Get it running 🏃

-Make sure you're in the cloned repository folder, and then write `npm install` to install dependencies needed.
-Once this is done you write `npm start` to get it up and running.
+Make sure you're in the cloned repository folder, then do the following:
+- Write `npm install` to install the dependencies needed
+- Write `npm start` to get the service up and running locally
+- Write `curl http://localhost:4000/db` to create the required tables in the database

 # Endpoints